jsalt2019-diadet/jsalt2019-diadet/egs/jsalt2019-diadet/v2/README.md

 - run_005_train_pyannote_vad.sh:
      - Trains LSTM-based VAD models on each dataset/microphone
+     - Ensure that you have the right pyannote dependencies - (see script description)

 - run_006_apply_pyannote_vad.sh:
      - Applies LSTM-based VAD on each dataset/microphone
+     - Ensure that you have the right pyannote dependencies - (see script description)

  - run_010_prepare_xvec_train_data.sh:
       - Prepares the features for x-vector training, i.e., removes silence and applies CMN.